-List course prerequisite(s) and minimum grade(s) MAN2021 with a grade of "C" or better.

-(must include minimum grade if higher than a
+List course prerequisite(s) and minimum grade(s) MAN2021 Management Principles must include (must include minimum grade if higher than a minimum grade if higher than a "C".
 "D").

-Provide justification for the proposed A basic understating of Management principles is

-prerequisite(s). necessary for studying IT project management.
+Provide justification for the proposed A basic understating of Management principles is prerequisite(s). no conseque for attack size IT musicat reconsequent necessary for studying IT project management.
+Will students be taking any of the prerequisites No listed for this course in different parts of the same term (ex.

-, , , , , , , ,

-Will students be taking any of the prerequisites No

-listed for this course in different parts of the

-same term (ex.
 Term A and Term B)?
-The second secon

 List course co-requisites.
-List course co-requisites

-Provide justification for the proposed co-

-requisite(s).

-Is any co-requisite for this course listed as a co- Choose an item.

-requisite on its paired course?
+List course co-requisites Provide justification for the proposed co- requisite(s).
+Is any co-requisite for this course listed as a co- Choose an item. requisite on its paired course?
 (Ex.
-CHM 2032 is a co-requisite for CHM 2032L, and

-CHM 2032L is a co-requisite for CHM 2032) List the co-requisite

-Course credits or clock hours 3 credits

-Must pass with a "C" or better.

-Contact hours (faculty load) 3

-Are the Contact hours different from the No

-credit/lecture/lab hours?

-Select grade mode Standard Grading (A, B, C, D, F)

-Credit type College Credit

-Possible Delivery Types (Online, Blended, On Online, Blended, On Campus

-Campus)

-Course description (provide below)
+CHM 2032 is a co-requisite for CHM 2032L, and CHM 2032L is a co-requisite for CHM 2032) List the co-requisite Course credits or clock hours 3 credits Contact hours (faculty load) 3 Are the Contact hours different from the No credit/lecture/lab hours?
+Select grade mode Standard Grading (A, B, C, D, F) Credit type College Credit Possible Delivery Types (Online, Blended, On Online, Blended, On Campus Campus) · · Course description (provide below)